What are the benefits of Chartered Legal Executive status?

 - Your work is supervised by an authorised person as defined by s.18 Legal Services Act 2007

-- If you are thinking of qualifying as a Chartered Legal Executive, we advise you to have your work assessed using the application form here
+- If you are thinking of qualifying as a Chartered Legal Executive, we advise you to have your work assessed using the qualifying employment application form.

 You show that you are ready to be admitted as a Chartered Legal Executive by completing a portfolio of log sheets and evidence which demonstrate that you meet the eight competencies that define a Chartered Legal Executive: